To Rise Above Ruins

 El Suspiro de la Historia

-In an act of reclamation, I have assembled a counter archive of found, constructed and reimagined photographs to serve as a site for understanding issues surrounding the identity of my people.
+Negotiating both past and present, I have assembled a counter archive of found, constructed and reimagined photographs to serve as a site for understanding issues surrounding my ancestral home.

 Public Memory